-The Entreprenora Podcast features whip-smart women founders, sharing candidly about their experiences.
+The Entreprenora Podcast features whip-smart founders, sharing candidly about their experiences.
 Flood your brain with inspiration, ideas, motivation, top-tips (and sporadic doses of off-road nerdiness!).

 In Season Two of the Entreprenora Podcast, we talk about stories of growth and the mindset and habits required to succeed.
 From riding the wild waves of pivoting and starting again, to dealing with recessions and external shocks, our founders share candid insights about how they grew, scaled, exited, "failed", or reinvented themselves and their businesses.